Kunguma Poovum Konjum Puravum

-Kunguma Poovum Konjum Puravum (also known by the initialism KPKP) is a 2009 Indian Tamil-language romantic drama film written and directed by debutante Rajamohan.
+Kunguma Poovum Konjum Puravum (also known by the initialism KPKP) is a 2009 Indian Tamil-language romantic drama film written and directed by Rajamohan.
 The film stars newcomers Ramakrishnan and Thananya, while Tharun Chatriya, Nagamma, and Agavamma play supporting roles.
 The film is produced by SPB Charan under his banner Capital Film Works and has music by Yuvan Shankar Raja.
+The film's title is based on a song from Maragatham (1959).
 It was released on 24 April 2009 and received critical acclaim, but performed averagely at the box office.